benoukraflab/TFregulomeR-old/README.md

 ## Citation

-*TFregulomeR* manuscript has been submitted for peer review.
+A manuscript describing *TFregulomeR* has been submitted for peer review.
+If you currently use miREM, please cite us as follows:

+Quy Xiao Xuan Lin, Denis Thieffry, Sudhakar Jha, Touati Benoukraf.  _TFregulomeR: Flexible characterisation of transcription factor binding partners using cell-specific cistrome and methylome meta-data._ 2019. https://github.com/benoukraflab/TFregulomeR

+## Case studies

 The scripts of case studies used in our manuscript are available as below.